getodk/docs/odkx-src/survey-using.rst

       :alt: Survey Save Menu
       :class: device-screen-vertical

   3. Press the Android back button.
-This is not the :guilabel:`Back` button provided by ODK in the upper right.
+This is not the :guilabel:`Back` button provided by ODK-X Survey in the upper right.
 This is the button to back out of apps.
 This will launch a menu with the option to :menuselection:`Save Changes` which will save the form as **Incomplete**.

     .. image:: /img/survey-using/survey-save-back.*
       :alt: Survey Save Back Button